Exploring the Effect of Basis Rotation on NQS Performance: Conclusion and Discussion

-Several practical implications emerge from our findings.
-First, basis rotations that leave the loss landscape invariant can nonetheless degrade performance by relocating the target into regions with unfavorable curvature—regions where quantum natural gradient updates may stall.
-Second, shallow architectures that perform well near the computational basis exhibit significant degradation when tasked with representing rotated states of higher “magic” or coherence.
-Third, minimizing infidelity rather than energy can help focus training on overlap with the exact state, but it does not fully eliminate saddle‐point trapping for rotated targets.
-Taken together, these observations underscore the importance of aligning ansatz expressivity and initialization strategies with the expected information‐geometric properties of the target wavefunction.
+Several practical implications follow from these findings.
+First, basis rotations that leave the energy landscape invariant can nevertheless degrade variational performance by relocating the target state into regions characterized by unfavorable curvature, where quantum natural gradient updates become ineffective.
+Second, shallow architectures that perform reliably near the computational basis show pronounced degradation when required to represent rotated states with enhanced quantum resources, such as coherence or non-stabilizerness.
+Third, optimizing infidelity rather than energy improves sensitivity to the structure of the target state but does not fully suppress trapping near saddle points induced by geometric displacement.
+Taken together, these observations indicate that trainability is strongly influenced by the geometric relation between the target state and the variational manifold.

-Looking forward, our study suggests several avenues for improving variational approaches.
-More expressive architectures—such as deeper feedforward networks or convolutional structures—may better navigate high‐curvature regions and represent rotated states with larger quantum resources.
-Adaptive scheduling of quantum natural gradient regularization or hybrid loss functions that combine energy and infidelity could help avoid suboptimal basins.
-Finally, analytically solvable models like the rotated Ising chain offer a valuable testbed for diagnosing optimization challenges, enabling more systematic investigations of landscape geometry and guiding the design of robust, interpretable variational algorithms for complex quantum systems.
+Looking forward, our results suggest several strategies for improving variational optimization.
+More expressive architectures, such as deeper feedforward networks or convolutional structures, may better navigate high-curvature regions and accurately represent rotated states carrying larger quantum resources.
+In addition, adaptive regularization of quantum natural gradient updates or hybrid objective functions combining energy and infidelity could help mitigate convergence toward suboptimal basins.
+Finally, analytically solvable models such as the rotated Ising chain provide a valuable testbed for diagnosing optimization failures, enabling systematic studies of variational landscape geometry and guiding the development of robust and interpretable variational algorithms for complex quantum systems.

+More generally, our results identify a geometric contribution to basis dependence in Neural Quantum States, beyond limitations purely associated with representational expressivity.
+In this perspective, controlled basis rotations provide a simple and analytically transparent probe of trainability geometry in variational quantum many-body methods.